bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 ---

 [](#p_3QlEdRm5L2)The `indexOf` method on strings cannot be called with a regular expression.
 But there is another method, `search`, that does expect a regular expression.
-Like `indexOf`, it returns the first index on which the expression was found, or -1 when it wasn’t found.
+Like `indexOf`, it returns the first index on which the expression was found, or -1 when it wasn't found.

 [](#c_diUfxE6ifs)console.log(" word".search(/\\S/));